MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 - Other

 ## Collaboration & communications
-These are the connectors under collaboration & communications.
+The following connectors are under collaboration & communications.

 |Connector name|Publisher|Description|
 |:------ |:----------- |:----------- |